johnnysiit/smoc-stock-research-bot/README.md

 #### 7. SMOC Trading Strategy Testing Program (Coding Convertion In Progress TBD Oct 2 2022). </sub>
 #### <sub> Please be remined that divended incremental is not included in current CAPM functions. </sub>
 ## Release History
+##### This program is not abandoned, will update when we have time.
+Thank you for your patient!
 #### SMOC_FRAPS 1.3 9/10/2022
 - CAPM Function Added
 - M Square or other CAPM related function TBD Oct 2